zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 The specific scripts that work with each Maya release are stored in a folder with the Maya version number in the name.
 For example, Maya 2016 specific files like the shelves, mental ray physical sky & sun override scripts, and Maya.env backup files are stored in:
 C:\Program Files\Domemaster3D\maya\2016

+The Domemaster3D Maya Module file is located at:
+C:\Program Files\Domemaster3D\maya\modules\Domemaster3D.mod

+To use the Maya Module file you need to copy it to your user account's "Maya version" folder:
+C:\Users\<Your User Account>\Documents\Maya\<Maya Version>\modules\

-The Maya.env files for each specific Maya version are named:
+As an alternate installation approach, the Maya.env files for each specific Maya version are named:
 Maya.env.linux
 Maya.env.osx
 Maya.env.win